Article I – Name

 Article V – Duties of the Officers

-The President shall preside at all meetings of the RROA and shall appoint committees and shall be an ex-officio of all committees with the exception of the nominating committee.
+The President shall preside at all meetings of the RROA and shall appoint committees and shall be the ex-officio of all committees with the exception of the nominating committee.
 The President shall have a general supervision of all matters pertaining to the RROA.

 The Vice-President shall assume the duties of the President in the event that the President is not present or is unable to perform the duties.